 - Business checking account

-Ventures are responsible for researching and setting up the appropriate entity and insurance.
+Ventures are responsible for researching and setting up the appropriate entity, insurance, and permitting.
 Local resources available to provide guidance and connections include the Partnership for Community Development and the Small Business Development Center in Utica and Syracuse.
 In addition, ventures that are currently part of the TIA Incubator can reach out to the TIA director for guidance.

 Application Process and Operating Guidelines

 The director of Thought Into Action will review your application to make sure it’s complete and ready for presentation to the review committee.
 If more information is needed, the director will work with you to make necessary changes.

 Once the initial application is approved, you will be scheduled to interview with the review committee.
 The committee meets monthly.